kitforbes/kitforbes.github.io/_snippets/batch/modify-hosts-file.md

 child_collection: batch
 ---

-TODO: This needs to be made more rhobust.
+TODO: This needs to be made more robust.

 ```batch
 set DOMAIN=something.example.com